Bayesian modeling of nearly mutually orthogonal processes: Cebu Longitudinal Health and Nutrition Survey

 Figure \ref{fig:cebu_data} panel (a) displays the weight of all children measured every two months from birth to age 2 and panel (b) displays the proportion of missing observations by age.
 In panels (c)-(f), we plot weight measurements, $y_i(\vv{t}_i)$, for a few children along with posterior samples of $\mu(\vv{t}) + \{\lambda_1(\vv{t}),\ldots,\lambda_5(\vv{t})\}^\top\eta_i + \sum_{j = 1}^4\int_{T}\beta_j(s,\vv{t})z_{i,j}(s)ds$.
 The model is able to fit a variety of shapes of underlying functions, with greater uncertainty at ages where the child's weight was not observed, such as panel (d).
 The functional factor loadings, $\lambda_1,\ldots,\lambda_K$, are able to describe modes of variability in weight dynamics.
 We implement our approach described in Section \ref{sec:select_K} to select the number of latent factors.
-Starting with an over-fitted factor model, our approach automatically forces the loadings for extra unnecessary factors to be close to zero.
-We provide an illustration in Appendix F.
+Starting with an over-fitted factor model, our approach forces the loadings for extra unnecessary factors to be close to zero.

+Posterior samples of the mean process, $\mu$, and functional factor loadings, $\lambda_1,\ldots,\lambda_5$ are displayed in Figure \ref{fig:cebu_FPCs} in panels (a) and (b)-(f), respectively.
+The mean process increases rapidly from age 0 to 6 months, then appears to behave nearly linearly from age 6 months to 2 years.
+The first loading shown in panel (b) captures subject specific deviations having roughly a similar shape as the mean.
+The latter loadings in panels (c)-(f) capture more intricate variability that is smaller in magnitude.